 I am a self-confessed emotional spender turned savvy saver!
 Having worked in banks since the age of 18, I became very disillusioned with the focus on complicated financial products.
 I discovered Financial Coaching and by incorporating this into my work as a Financial Planner I have been able to launch a hugely successful standalone financial coaching business in the UK.

 How to Afford Private School Tuition

-A Lloyds study puts the average annual cost of sending a child to Private school at £13,830 — up 21 per cent since 2012!
+The FT estimates the average annual cost of sending a child to Private school at £4,800 per term — up 25 per cent since 2012!
 Depending on when you start sending your child to private school, these costs can be met through income or from savings or both.

 This is best done when the business is established.
 It involves Grandma and Granddad setting up a family business and then naming the children as shareholders.
 The private school fees are then paid by paying out dividends to the children.
 This is tax free for the children because so long as the children don’t have any other earnings or income, they can use their personal tax allowance.
-For this tax year that is £11,500 p.a.
+For the 2020/21 tax year that is £12,500 p.a.